Havoc-1/A3KillhouseGenerator/README.md

 1a.
 Download mission file / scripts from the repository **or**

 1b.
-Subscribe to the composition at [KillhouseComposition](https://steamcommunity.com/sharedfiles/filedetails/?id=3362451857)
+Subscribe to the composition at [Killhouse Generator](https://steamcommunity.com/sharedfiles/filedetails/?id=3362451857)

 2. Copy the following files to your mission folder: